-It’s been said that most heroes are normal people just doing the same thing day in and day out when a crisis arises.
+It’s been said that most heroes are just normal people doing the same thing day in and day out when a crisis arises.
 Other times, it’s specific events that lead people to step-up and respond in a way that reveals tremendous courage or bravery.
-Sometimes it’s a mixture of the two.
+Sometimes it’s a combination of the two.
 From the classroom to the military, heroes willing to risk it all are found in all spheres of life.

 - HUMILITY.
 (Acts 6: 10) The Bible speaks of Stephen’s great power as he performed incredible miracles.
-Rather than letting this power boost his ego, Stephen remained humble and grateful, always pointing to the source of his power – the One True God.
+Rather than letting this boost his ego, Stephen remained humble and grateful, always pointing to the source of his power – the One True God.

 - WISDOM.
 (Acts 6:9) Stephen was smart.
-As a speaker, he was intelligent and knowledgeable, relying on the Holy Spirit to guide his words even when attacked with manipulative “half-truths.”
+As a speaker, he was intelligent and knowledgeable, always relying on the Holy Spirit to guide his words even when attacked with manipulative “half-truths.”

 - FAITH.
-Stephen truly believed that because Jesus rose from the dead he would overcome death as well.
+Stephen truly believed that because Jesus rose from the dead, he would overcome death, as well.
 For him, death held no fear.
 Christ had conquered it.

 How about you?
 Would people describe your character as full of grace, humility, wisdom, and faith?
 We all have heroes in life.
 Ask God for a heroic character like Stephen by being faithful to the Lord and walking in His strength each day.